 But mmWave has a few drawbacks: Because it's so high-frequency, the waves don't travel long distances.
 In fact, they can't even travel through windows or buildings.
 That means a device operating on an mmWave-based network — primarily Verizon's at this point, though T-Mobile and AT&T also use mmWaver to some extent — will need to be extremely close to a 5G node to catch a signal.

 That's fine in a dense metropolitan area, where you can stick a 5G node every few hundred feet.
 But in rural areas where there are few buildings or cell towers, mmWave won't work.

 That's why both sub-6 bands are necessary to make 5G signals more widespread.
-Indeed, at Qualcomm's annual developer get-together last December, Qualcomm president Christian Amon said that real 5G will be a combination of the low, mid, and high-band frequencies.
+Indeed, new Qualcomm CEO Christian Amon has long insisted that real 5G will be a combination of the low, mid, and high-band frequencies.

 T-Mobile provides a good example of this.
 It launched nationwide 5G coverage in 2019 using sub-6Hz spectrum.
 That meant lots of coverage — at launch, T-Mobile's Extended Range 5G reached 5,000 cities — but at speeds that were only 20% faster than 4G on average.
 T-Mobile has subsequently begun to incorporate the midband 2.5GHz spectrum it acquired during its merger with Sprint to boost performance for what the carrier has dubbed Ultra Capacity 5G.
 In some cities, T-Mobile uses all elements of 5G — mmWave, mid-band and sub-6Hz spectrum — for what it calls a layer cake approach.